thinkb4/a-walk-in-react/day_03.md

 - React will remember its current value between re-renders, and will return the most recent value to our function.
 - If we want to update the current counter value, we can call setCounter.
 - When the user clicks, we call setCounter with a new value.
 React will then update the Counter component by passing it the new counter value.
-- Note the square brackets are Javascript intaxes, it's called “array destructuring”.
+- Note the square brackets are Javascript indexes, it's called “array destructuring”.

 ### When to use it?